pivotal/docs-tap/cli-plugins/apps/tutorials/create-update-workload.hbs.md

 # Create or Update a Workload

-This topic tells you how to create a workload fr0m a `workload.yaml` file, a URL, a Git source, a local source, and a pre-built image.
+This topic tells you how to create a workload from a `workload.yaml` file, a URL, a Git source, a local source, and a pre-built image.

 For more information about the different types of workload creation, see [Supply Chain How-to-guides](../../../scc/scc-how-to.hbs.md).